-REALTORS® keep you safe.
+Real estate agents keep you safe.

 Home showings are common practice as potential buyers tour your home for sale.
 Your agent uses safety tools and protocols to make sure your house is locked and safe before and after every showing.
 A licensed real estate agent should be present at all home showings to protect the home buyer and home seller.
-With lockboxes and showing services, your REALTOR always knows who accessed your home and when they did.
+With lockboxes and showing services, your agent always knows who accessed your home and when they did.

-Your REALTOR can help you host a safe open house.
+Your agent can help you host a safe open house.
 By being present, greeting guests, keeping visitor logs, and enlisting trusted colleagues, they can keep a watchful eye as people visit your home during the open house.
 They can even offer advice to prepare for an open house, like safeguarding personal belongings.

 Protect your Personal Information

-At the negotiating table, your REALTOR helps you know which cards to play and which to keep close to your chest.
+At the negotiating table, your agent helps you know which cards to play and which to keep close to your chest.
 Revealing the wrong information can weaken your position.
 Your agent’s experience means they know what to say and when to say it to make sure your personal information can’t be used against you.

-Your REALTOR also makes sure that any personal information exchanged during the transaction is done in a secure manner.
+Your agent also makes sure that any personal information exchanged during the transaction is done in a secure manner.
 Any signatures, agreements, and especially financial information should be exchanged safely, protected from hacks or data breaches.

 Home sale contracts are long, tedious documents stuffed with legalese and complicated language.
 Your real estate agent has seen many of these documents and combed through each with a fine-tooth comb.
 Years of real estate experience means they can decipher technical real estate contracts and protect your best interest.
-From the initial offer to signing at close, your REALTOR makes sure you understand exactly what it says and what it means for you.
+From the initial offer to signing at close, your agent makes sure you understand exactly what it says and what it means for you.